Luísa Sobral: 2011–present: Professional career

 Luísa Sobral returned to the music industry in 2011, releasing her debut studio album, The Cherry on My Cake.
 The album peaked at No.3 on the Portuguese albums chart.
 In 2012, she performed with Jools Holland and Melody Gardot.
 She went on tour with Gardot.

 Her second studio album, There's a Flower in My Bedroom, was released in 2013, and her third, Lu-Pu-I-Pi-Sa-Pa, the following year.
 In 2016, Sobral released her fourth studio album, Luísa, recorded in Los Angeles at United Recording Studios with Joe Henry and Greg Leisz.
 During the same year, she wrote "Amar pelos dois" for Portuguese national broadcaster RTP1's Festival da Canção 2017.
 At the invitation of the broadcaster, wanting to change the public perspective in which Portugal had never gotten past sixth place, Luísa and Salvador Sobral represented musicians who were unknown outside of Portugal.

 Salvador Sobral, her younger brother, sang "Amar pelos dois", a bossa-nova-inspired jazz ballad that was written by Luísa Sobral.
-It clearly won Festival da Canção, and was thus chosen to represent Portugal in the Eurovision Song Contest 2017.
+It would end up winning Festival da Canção, and was thus chosen to represent Portugal in the Eurovision Song Contest 2017.
 Because Portugal is not included in the Big 5 countries (France, Germany, Italy, Spain, United Kingdom) that are able to reach the final without participating in the semi-finals, the song had to go through the semi-final stage before reaching the final.
 Luísa and Salvador Sobral learned that the song had risen to the top of betting agencies' polls, beating such as Francesco Gabbani's "Occidentali's Karma".

 During rehearsals for the contest in Kyiv, Sobral had to stand in for Salvador as a performer due to his health issues.
 During the final on 13 May 2017, the song was declared the winner, becoming the first victory for Portugal and the record-holder for the most points received by a song in the final.
 Sobral performed the song with Salvador during his winner's encore performance, as she did after he won Festival da Canção 2017.
 The song and the winning performance in Kyiv made Luísa and Salvador Sobral household names overnight in Portugal.
 They were received like heroes by hundreds of fans upon their arrival at Lisbon Airport.

 In April 2018, Sobral and her brother were given the Portuguese Order of Merit, both receiving medals of Commanders (ComM).
 This award was given by Portuguese president Marcelo Rebelo de Sousa.